 BAY OF BENGAL OCEAN LITERACY NETWORK

-With the vision to create Ocean literate citizenry, the Bay of Bengal Ocean Literacy Network works to prepare the educators and experts in all littoral countries of the Bay of Bengal; Bangladesh, India, Indonesia, Malaysia, Maldives, Myanmar, Sri Lanka, and Thailand.
-To do that, the network is facilitating knowledge-collaboration and capacity-building activities supported by the in-kind contributions of the members and other donors.
+With the vision to create Ocean literate citizenry, the Bay of Bengal Ocean Literacy Network is committed to working with all stakeholders in all littoral countries of the Bay of Bengal; Bangladesh, India, Indonesia, Malaysia, Maldives, Myanmar, Sri Lanka, and Thailand.
+The network is currently facilitating knowledge-collaboration and capacity-building activities supported by the in-kind contributions of the members and other donors.
+All specific projects/initiatives that require direct financial supports must have to be hosted under an additional arrangement by a member or a group of members.

 Join the network

-The network is open to educational and research institutions, NGOs, mass-media organizations, and development partners who are committed to promoting Ocean Literacy and Bay of Bengal Literacy.
-Join the network!
+The network is open to all organizations that are committed to promoting Ocean Literacy and Bay of Bengal Literacy.
+We particularly encourage educational and research institutions, NGOs, mass-media organizations, businesses, development partners, and all organizations that provide any type of learning environment to join the network!
 Write to our email address opinion at bayofbengalliteracy dot net expression your interest.

 - Aquatic Bioresource Research Lab of Sher-e-Bangla Agricultural University